Ezeer/Dynamic-Economy-For-Games/README.md

 *************************************************************************************************
 About paths for the solution/project :

-I use this $(HOME_VEGASTRIKE_MARKET) to define the root of the API for your convenience .
+I use this $(HOME_DEFG) to define the root of the API for your convenience .
 So you just have to define environment variable in windows to be able to compile and link.

-Exemple : On my system , HOME_VEGASTRIKE_MARKET =  C:/YOUR_LOCAL_REPO/VegaMarket
+Exemple : On my system , HOME_DEFG =  C:/YOUR_LOCAL_REPO/DEFG
 Or you can manually set the header and lib locations .

 Dependencies are :